Sahiladevi/health_track/docs/project_plan.md

 1. **Data Quality and Completeness**

    Risk: The health and food data from NHANES and USDA FPED could have missing or inconsistent entries, which might affect the accuracy of the analysis.
    Mitigation: I carefully cleaned the data using custom Python scripts to fix missing values, correct errors, and standardize the format.
 This helped make the data more reliable and easier to work with.

 2. **Complex Survey Design Limitations**

    Risk: NHANES uses a complex survey design with weights and strata to represent the U.S. population, but the analysis tools in Python don’t fully support this complexity, which could lead to biased or incorrect results.
    Mitigation: I applied the survey weights to adjust for population representation and used Weighted Least Squares (WLS) and Generalized Linear Models (GLM) with robust correction methods.
 This is a widely accepted approach when full complex design modeling isn’t possible, ensuring the results remain trustworthy.

 3. **Data Integration Challenges**

    Risk: Combining multiple datasets from different sources and formats can cause mismatches or loss of information.
    Mitigation: I organized the data step-by-step, saving intermediate cleaned and processed versions in clearly labeled folders.
 This made it easier to track changes and ensured smooth merging of datasets into a final, unified format.

 4. **Script Errors or Workflow Breakdowns**

    Risk: Running multiple scripts and notebooks increases the chance of errors or disruptions in the workflow.
    Mitigation: I designed the data processing to be modular, with each script doing one specific job.
 I also used a master Jupyter Notebook to run scripts in the right order, helping catch issues early and keeping the process organized.

-5.**Overfitting or Misinterpretation in Analysis**
+5. **Overfitting or Misinterpretation in Analysis**

    Risk: Drawing incorrect conclusions from the data because of overlapping variables or statistical challenges.
    Mitigation: I carefully checked for multicollinearity and used robust statistical methods to avoid confusing overlapping effects.
 I also focused on interpreting results within the context of the data and methods used, highlighting limitations openly.

-6.**Data Security and Privacy**
+6. **Data Security and Privacy**

    Risk: Handling sensitive health data could raise privacy concerns.
    Mitigation: I only used publicly available, anonymized government datasets and kept all data securely stored locally.
 No personal identifiers were used or shared at any point.

 ---